MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-close-a-fiscal-year.md

 ---
-    title: How to: Close a Fiscal Year | Microsoft Docs
+    title: How to Close a Fiscal Year | Microsoft Docs
     description: To evaluate profit and loss, a fiscal year closing report is provided at the end of each fiscal year.
     services: project-madeira
     documentationcenter: ''